hero

 from QC to gene prediction and phylogenomics

-BUSCO v5.4.7 is the current stable version!
+BUSCO v5.7.0 is the current stable version!

 Gitlab, a Conda package and Docker container are also available.

-Based on evolutionarily-informed expectations of gene content of near-universal single-copy orthologs, BUSCO metric is complementary to technical metrics like N50.
+Based on evolutionarily-informed expectations of gene content of near-universal single-copy orthologs, the BUSCO metric is complementary to technical metrics like N50.

 Cite us